fillibsSup/todolist/README.md

 # todolist
-this API used with react-todos
+This API used with react-todos